I’m also going to give you a ton of examples.

 · The character’s moral message

-(See also our post on writing the perfect essay conclusion)
+(See also my post on writing the perfect essay conclusion)

 Character analyses can be really tough.
 You need to know your character really well.
 You might even need to re-read (or watch) your book or movie a few times over to get to know the character really well.